How To Turn A 7th Chord Into A Rootless 9th Chord - Theory Lesson For Guitarists

 50 II-V-I voicings

-This printable PDF guitar method provides 50 exercises with audio files, analysis, tab & standard notation for practicing chords over the major 2-5-1 progression. -
+This printable PDF guitar method provides 50 exercises with audio files, analysis, tab and staves for learning major 2-5-1 chord voicings. -

 40 Minor 2 5 1 Chord Voicings